-Greyjoy employees have few skills of their own, but are cunning enough to survive by stealing credit from their more resourceful co-workers.
-These idea thieves are ruthless and will shamelessly take advantage of situations to outshine and overtake leadership.
+Greyjoy-style toxic employees have few skills of their own.
+But they’re cunning enough to survive by stealing credit from their more resourceful co-workers.
+These idea thieves are ruthless, and will shamelessly take advantage of situations to outshine and overtake leadership.
 Does it work?
 Rarely, but that doesn’t stop them from trying.

-How to deal with Greyjoys: Sometimes a Greyjoy employee simply needs to walk the plank.
+How to deal with Greyjoys: Sometimes a Greyjoy-style toxic employee simply needs to walk the plank.
 High achievers that climb the ranks through intellectual thievery will demoralize the hardest working members of your team, and should be cut from your crew as quickly as possible.

-How to deal with Baratheons: Above all else, Baratheons want to have a good time.
+How to deal with Baratheons: Above all else, Baratheon toxic employees want to have a good time.
 If they’re causing trouble, find an area of work they can focus on that brings them true joy.
 They’ll be out of your hair… at least for a little while.

 5. House Tyrell: The manipulator

-No two Tyrell employees are the same; they’re master manipulators and character chameleons.
+No two Tyrell toxic employees are the same.
+They’re master manipulators and character chameleons.
 These people-savvy strategists will plant the seeds of power early, appearing harmless in group settings, only to come out on top with ample resources, allies, and power.
 They’re the kind of gossip-driven employees that make themselves indispensable, despite the poison they’ve fed your fellow team members.

 How to deal with Tyrells: Take notes.
 These employees never play the same trick twice, and you’ll need an overwhelming amount of evidence to boot them from your team.
 Even worse?
 They may be so beloved at this point that you risk your own reputation by drawing attention to their crimes.
 If it’s not worth the gamble, try and learn how to play nice.